The Mommy Mouse Clubhouse

 Instructions

-• Divide the frosting in half.
-Leave half of the frosting white and use gel food coloring to tint the other half of the frosting red.
+• Remove ⅔ of the frosting from the container.
+Leave ⅓ of the frosting white and use gel food coloring to tint the other ⅔ red in a small bowl.
+Use a spatula or an electric hand mixer.

 • Use a butter knife or small spatula to spread red frosting on the top ⅓ of the baked cookies.